 Update personal particulars and provide your bank account information

 If you are eligible for studentship, you will be required to provide your local bank account information.
-It should be done within 10 days after the commencement date, or it may cause delay in your receipt of studentship from the University.
+It should be done within 10 days after the commencement date, or it may cause a delay in your receipt of studentship from the University.

 You can update bank account information and other personal particulars in BUniPort, under “My Profile”.